Center for International Studies

 Graduation Requirements

 All B.A.I.S. majors are required to maintain a TXST GPA of 2.75, a major GPA of 3.00, complete the Texas State general education core curriculum, the International Studies Core, and the International Studies major courses.
-All majors are required to complete a global academic experience, which can be fulfilled by an education abroad course or internship that entails international work, service, or group research.
+All majors are required to complete a global academic experience, which can be fulfilled by an education abroad course or, under extenuating circumstances, may be approved to substitute an internship that entails work related to the student’s major concentration.
 The Center’s director and academic program coordinator will work closely with majors to find the best options for international study.
 Majors are not required to complete a minor.
 Students must meet all course prerequisites.
 Please see the College of Liberal Arts, and the Degrees and Programs sections of this catalog for specific information on the general education core curriculum, and special requirements for the B.A.I.S.

 B.A.I.S. majors are required to complete the special requirements in science and English Literature.
 The below list of approved additional science courses under that section include statistics.